WorldVistA/VistA/Documentation/ImportCache.rst

 -------------------------------

 At this point, all routines and globals are imported and the environment is ready to be configured.
 Enter \"D ^ZTMGRSET\" to initialize the current instance for use.
-Choose the default, Cache environment.
+Choose the default, Caché environment.
 Some routines are loaded and a series of prompts are shown on the screen.
 The NAME OF MANAGER'S NAMESPACE, PRODUCTION (SIGN-ON) NAMESPACE, and NAME OF THIS CONFIGURATION prompts should be answered with the name of the namespace that was created earlier (VISTA in this configuration), .
 At the fourth prompt, \"Want to rename the FileMan routines,\" enter \"Y\" to rename the routines.

 .. parsed-literal::